QuentinFelix/maurice/README.md

 # maurice

-A flatcap pattern that should find its way into core
+A flatcap pattern by @QuentinFelix that should find its way into core